Trevor J. Gerlach DVM, DACVIM (Cardiology)

 Get to Know the Expertise, Skill, and Heart Behind VSC

-My interest in cardiology developed early on in my veterinary studies.
-I had the privilege of working with University of Florida cardiologists Drs.
-Amara Estrada, Mandi Kleman and Herb Maisenbacher, who encouraged me to pursue my combined interests in wildlife/zoological medicine and cardiology.
-We completed cardiac research studies in maned wolves and manatees during my time as a veterinary student and an aquatic fellowship, which paved my current path in cardiology.
+My interest in cardiology developed early on in my veterinary studies when I was personally diagnosed with heart disease.
+I had the privilege of working with the University of Florida cardiologists who encouraged me to pursue my combined love of wildlife/zoological medicine & cardiology.
+We completed cardiac research studies in maned wolves and manatees during my time as a veterinary student, intern, and during my aquatic fellowship, which paved my current path in cardiology.

 What is your philosophy of patient care?

 Like all veterinarians, I think all patients warrant treatment and bedside manner as if they were my own.
-Appointments and hospitalization are often preceded by a lot of uncertainty and angst on the part of pet owners and inevitably cause some degree of stress to the pet.
-For this reason, I strive to provide owners with reassurance and clarity on what to expect with their pet.
+Appointments and hospitalization are often preceded by a lot uncertainty and angst on the part of pet owners, and inevitably cause some degree of stress to the pet.
+For this reason, I strive to provide owners with reassurance and clarity on what to expect with their pet, & I treat each patient as if it were my own personal pet.
 I also expect that my colleagues and support staff share the same sentiments, which factored into my decision to join VSC.

 I’m motivated by the change I see in an owner’s face when I’m able to provide a diagnosis and appropriate therapy for their pet to afford them a better quality of life for whatever time they may have.
 I find surgical correction of cardiac diseases (patent ductus arteriosus, pulmonic stenosis, arrhythmias requiring pacemaker therapy) especially rewarding.

-Outside of work, I am involved with a number of research projects involving zoo and aquatic species.
-I enjoy international eco-travel, soccer and have a soft spot for yellow Labradors, Chihuahuas and horses.
-My immediate family, including my nieces and nephews, reside in Florida where I travel several times each year.
+Outside of work, Dr. Gerlach is involved with a number of research projects involving zoo and aquatic species.
+He is also the lead cardiac advisor for the Great Ape Heart Project.
+He enjoys international eco-travel, soccer, and has a soft spot for yellow labradors, chihuahuas, and horses.
+His immediate family, including his 3 nieces and nephew, resides in Florida where he travels several times each year.